coderofsalvation/timetrack.bash/README.md

 <center><img alt="" src=".res/anim.gif"/></center>

-Timetrack.bash will scan your bashhistory periodically and maintain a csv.
+Timetrack.bash will scan your bashhistory periodically on tags and produces a csv.
-This can be very handy if you spend a lot of time in the console.
+This can be very handy to get overview, when you spend a lot of time in the console.
 The idea is that when you cd to a certain folder, or perform a certain command, it should end up in a timelog.

 ## Attention UNIX ninjas